Developing a Project

 Step 2: Brainstorming.

 Get your students excited by showing examples of past projects and then ask them to name existing technologies that they would like to explore.
 Then form teams and give students a deadline to choose a topic.
 You can also see our page on brainstorming for more tips.
+You could use a brainstorming reference document in your classroom.

 Step 3: Get to know the subject.